 1. Consider a minimum term of 3 months

 A three-month term is probably the minimum contract period you would want to consider.
 For all the administrative tasks that are involved in onboarding contractors, you probably don’t want to have a contract that is shorter than three months.
-The industry standard, she said, is between six months to a year although at Michael Page, three-month contracts are possible.
+The industry standard, she said, is between six months to a year, although, at Michael Page, three-month contracts are possible.

 2. Strengthen your backend team

 From interviewing contractors to orientating them once you’ve taken them onboard, the administrative tasks can be significant.
-Aarti advises organisations make sure their administration teams are strengthened and ready to take on these tasks of managing a transient workforce.
+Aarti advises organisations to make sure their administration teams are strengthened and ready to take on these tasks of managing a transient workforce.

-3. Be aware of regulatory framework
+3. Be aware of the regulatory framework

-Companies who are taking on contract workers need to be fully aware of the country’s regulations on transient labour.
+Companies that are taking on contract workers need to be fully aware of the country’s regulations on transient labour.
 For instance, what are you are obliged to provide to contract workers with regards to insurance and other work benefits?
 In Singapore, said Aarti, the country’s ministry of manpower regulates this sector of the workforce quite stringently, cutting out any grey areas and doubts, or potential labour disputes with contract workers.